tomasmcguinness/dotnet-passbook/README.md

 ## PassVerse

 The [PassVerse](http://www.passverse.com) platform takes care of all aspects of the Passbook ecosystem from the creation and generation of passes, to the registration and device management required for updating passes.
 If you need a complete Passbook solution, look no further.
-PassVerse is available to download or use OnDemand at [http://www.passverse.com].
+You can download and host it yourself or use our hosted version [http://www.passverse.com].

 ## Requirements